nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.2.
 Layering Model and Deployment Constraints

-The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.
+The circuit padding framework is designed to provide one layer in a layered system of interchangeable components.

 The circuit padding framework operates at the Tor circuit layer.
 It only deals